Senate of the Academic Council

 If the faculty member receives a 3/9 salary supplement for the fourth quarter the regular 13-day consulting limit shall apply.
-If the appointment is for less than 3/9 time, one of two conditions applies: (a) the appointment specifies a particular calendar period as “on duty,’’ in which case the regular consulting policy applies during that period and there is no limit during the remaining time; or (b) the appointment is at part-time for all or part of the quarter, in which case the above paragraph applies.
+If the appointment is for less than 3/9 time, one of two conditions applies: (a) the appointment specifies a particular calendar period as “on duty,’’ in which case the regular consulting policy applies during that period and there is no limit during the remaining time; or (b) the appointment is at part-time for all or part of the quarter, in which case Section 5.C. above applies.

 E. Consulting While on Sabbatical Leave